-Market risk is the risk that changes in market prices - such as foreign currency risk, special commission rate risk and equity price risk - will affect the Fund's income or the fair value of its holdings in financial instruments.
+Market risk is the risk that changes in market prices - such as foreign currency risk, special commission rate risk, equity price risk and other price risk- will affect the Fund's income or the fair value of its holdings in financial instruments.

 The Fund's strategy for the management of market risk is driven by the Fund's investment objective as per the Fund's Terms and Conditions.
-The Fund's market risk is managed on a timely basis by the investment manager in accordance with the policies and procedures in place.
+The Fund's market risk is managed on a timely basis by the Fund manager in accordance with the policies and procedures in place.
 The Fund's market positions are monitored on a timely basis by the Fund Manager.